sinyuan1022/NetDefender/README.md

 Snort Python: Python3.9+

 ## !!! # is for comments
-## Please connect to the internet first.
+## Please connect to the internet before installing the two servers
 # Ryu server
 ```bash
 sudo -s